sebkolind/draggy/README.md

 import { draggy } from "@sebkolind/draggy";

 draggy({
-  // `target` can be a selector, an element or an array of elements
+  target: ".column", // or a node list, or an array of nodes });
-  target: ".column",
-  // or, document.querySelector(".column")
-  // or, document.querySelectorAll(".column")
-});
 ```